ags799/ags799.github.io/about.md

 an innovative storage product that promises to make latency a thing of the past (Cloudflare, 2018-20).
 My work has also taken me around the globe, from Seoul to Singapore and San Francisco to New York.

-I now reside in Austin, Texas not far from my alma mater, the University of Texas at Austin.
+I now reside in my hometown, Houston, Texas, and am open to remote positions.
 I am always excited to hear about new applications of software engineering to solve our everyday problems and to meet humanity's most critical challenges.
 If you think I'd be a good fit for your team, please don't hesitate to contact me on [LinkedIn](https://linkedin.com/in/{{ site.linkedin }}).